softchris/copilot-workshop/06 cli/README.md

 The real win of using @workspace is that it looks on your whole solution when suggesting code instead of just your current file.

-> PROMPT: "@workspace, make it so the enemy fighers are firing a green laser at the player, for every laser that hits the player, the player should lose a life, players starts with 3 lifes.
+> PROMPT: "@workspace, make it so the enemy fighters are firing a green laser at the player, for every laser that hits the player, the player should lose a life, players starts with 3 lives.
 Laser image is called green-laser.png"

 Let's show the entire Copilot response so you see how the code fits into the rest of the project: